Dvogonen/cyclop_plus/README.md

 Select your ISP programmer in the Programmer box.
 Select the type of MCU (Atmega 328p).
 Select your CYCLOP+ firmware file in the Flash box.
-Select "intel Hex" as format in the Flash box.
+Select "Intel Hex" as format in the Flash box.
 Execute a write.
 - If everything is set up correctly the LED on the receiver board next to the ISP pin header will light up for a minute or so.
 When it goes black again the programming is done and the board can be mounted in the googles.